StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 threshold for notifying an application of impending data exhaustion in terms of microseconds, not bytes.
-It is the job of the transport protocol to compute its best estimate of when the amount of remaining unsent data falls below this threshold.
+It is the job of the transport protocol to compute its best estimate of when the expected time-to-exhaustion falls below this threshold.

 The new TCP\_REPLENISH\_TIME socket option